paweljakubas/j-data-analysis/chapters/inverted-table.md

 2022-06-08,Wed,23
 2022-06-06,Mon,23

    NB.
-Left join will iterate rows of left table, identify the rows key(s), NB. seek for the row in the right table, and append to new columns.
+Left join will iterate over rows of left table, identify the rows key(s), NB. seek them in the right table, and append the respective new columns values.
    NB.
-When the proceess ends the columns will be added to the left table.
+When the proceess ends the newly formed columns will be added to the left table.

    ]left=: 0;<a
 ┌─┬──────────────────────────────────┐